A note from Chris Sommerich

 There is a remarkable, efficient cultural infrastructure that is created by the partnership between NEH at the federal level, the state humanities councils, and all of our local partners (hundreds in every state).
 This infrastructure has great value beyond money, and will not be easily rebuilt once it’s dismantled.

-- The most urgent priority, and the way people can help the most right now, is to contact your members of Congress and ask them to help preserve NEH and the funding for the state humanities councils.
+- The way people can help the most right now, is to contact your members of Congress and ask them to help preserve the NEH and restore funding for the state humanities councils.
 Take Action Now

 - Stay tuned in to our communications and watch for other calls to action.